The galactic acceleration scale is imprinted on globular cluster systems of early-type galaxies of most masses and on red and blue globular cluster subpopulations: Introduction

 \section{Introduction}

-Globular clusters are compact (a few pc) massive ($10^4-10^6\,M_\sun$) star systems found in nearly all galaxies.
-A galaxy similar to the Milky Way has a few hundreds of them, while giant ellipticals can have more than ten thousands of GCs. {The colors of many galaxies form a bimodal distribution, with rather universal positions of the two peaks.
-Therefore, GCs are divided into two types -- the metal poor ``blue GCs'' and the metal-rich ``red GCs'' \citep{Brodie2006, cantiello20}.
-Red GCs generally follow the kinematics of the stars in a galaxy, having similar rotational velocity and velocity dispersion.
+Globular clusters (GCs) are compact (a few parsecs), massive ($10^4-10^6\,M_\sun$) star systems found in nearly all galaxies.
+A galaxy similar to the Milky Way has a few hundreds of them, while giant ellipticals can have more than ten thousand GCs. {The colors of many galaxies form a bimodal distribution, with rather universal positions for the two peaks.
+Therefore, GCs are divided into two types -- the metal-poor ``blue GCs'' and the metal-rich ``red GCs'' \citep{Brodie2006, cantiello20}.
+Red GCs generally follow the kinematics of the stars in a galaxy, with a similar rotational velocity and velocity dispersion.
 In contrast, blue GCs often show complex kinematics \citep{schuberth10, Coccato2013, Chaturvedi22}.
 The spatial distribution of GCs around galaxies is more centrally concentrated for the red GCs than for the blue GCs.
 The distinct properties of the red and blue GCs point toward their different formation pathways \citep{ashman95, peng06, Brodie2006}.
-It seems that the blue GCs are added to massive galaxies via accretion of low mass galaxies, while most red GCs form in-situ, together with the stars of the host galaxy {\citep{cote98,harrissaasfee,tonini13,renaud17}}.
+It seems that the blue GCs are added to massive galaxies via accretion of low-mass galaxies, while most red GCs form in situ, together with the stars of the host galaxy {\citep{cote98,harrissaasfee,tonini13,renaud17}}.
 Globular cluster systems thus carry information about the assembly history of their host galaxies \citep{Peng2008, Brodie2014, Harris2016}.
 The number of GCs that a galaxy hosts is proportional to the expected mass of its dark matter halo \citep{spitler09,harris15}.
-The kinematics and distribution of GCSs reflect the profiles of the gravitational fields of their host galaxies \citep{samur14,samur16,alabi17,bil19}. }
+The kinematics and distribution of GC systems (GCSs) reflect the profiles of the gravitational fields of their host galaxies \citep{samur14,samur16,alabi17,bil19}. }

-In the paper by \citet{bil19b} (BSR19 hereafter) an interesting new property of GCSs of early-type galaxies was noted.
+In the paper by \citet{bil19b} (BSR19 hereafter), an interesting new property of GCSs of early-type galaxies was noted.
 They parametrized\footnote{{This parametrization originates from \citet{bil19}.
 In that paper, it was used for practical reasons.
 It could be implemented easily in the numerical solver of the Jeans equation and it described the observed projected profiles of density of GCSs well.}} the volume number density of GCs in a GCS, $\rho$ by a broken power law as